JerryBeGood/Press-Review-AI/.ai/prd.md

 - ID: PRSR-008
 - Title: Configuring a new press release
-- Description: As a user, I want to be able to create a new press release by defining its topic and schedule (daily, weekly, monthly with exact time).
+- Description: As a logged-in user, I want to be able to create a new press release by defining its topic and schedule (daily, weekly, monthly with exact time).
 - Acceptance criteria:
   - The form contains a text field for the press release topic.
   - The form contains options for selecting the frequency (daily, weekly, monthly) and the exact time of generation.